Jewish exodus from the Muslim world: Algeria

 As in Tunisia and Morocco, Algerian Jews did not face large scale expulsion or outright asset confiscation or any similar government persecution during the period of exile, and Zionist agents were relatively allowed freedom of action to encourage emigration.

 Jewish emigration from Algeria was part of a wider ending of French colonial control and the related social, economic and cultural changes.

-The Israeli government had been successful in encouraging Morocco and Tunisian Jews to emigrate to Israel, but were less so in Algeria.
+The Israeli government had been successful in encouraging Moroccan and Tunisian Jews to emigrate to Israel, but were less so in Algeria.
 Despite offers of visa and economic subsidies, only 580 Jews moved from Algeria to Israel in 1954–55.

 Emigration peaked during the Algerian War of 1954–1962, during which thousands of Muslims, Christians and Jews left the country, particularly the Pied-Noir community.
 In 1956, Mossad agents worked underground to organize and arm the Jews of Constantine, who comprised approximately half the Jewish population of the country.
 In Oran, a Jewish counter-insurgency movement was thought to have been trained by former members of Irgun.

-As of the last French census in Algeria, taken on 1 June 1960, there were 1050000 non-Muslim civilians in Algeria, constituting 10 percent of the total population; this included 130000 Algerian Jews.
-After Algeria became independent in 1962, about 800000 Pieds-Noirs (including Jews) were evacuated to mainland France while about 200000 chose to remain in Algeria.
-Of the latter, there were still about 100000 in 1965 and about 50000 by the end of the 1960s.
+As of the last French census in Algeria, taken on 1 June 1960, there were 1,050,000 non-Muslim civilians in Algeria, constituting 10 percent of the total population; this included 130,000 Algerian Jews.
+After Algeria became independent in 1962, about 800,000 Pieds-Noirs (including Jews) were evacuated to mainland France while about 200,000 chose to remain in Algeria.
+Of the latter, there were still about 100,000 in 1965 and about 50,000 by the end of the 1960s.

-As the Algerian Revolution intensified from the late 1950s onward, most of Algeria's 140000 Jews began to leave.
+As the Algerian Revolution intensified from the late 1950s onward, most of Algeria's 140,000 Jews began to leave.
 The community had lived mainly in Algiers and Blida, Constantine, and Oran.

 Between late 1961 and late summer 1962, 130,000 of Algeria's approximately 140,000 Jews left for France, while about 10,000 of them emigrated to Israel.
 Their "repatriation" represents a unique case in the history of Jewish migration given that even though they were psychologically uprooted, they "returned" to France as citizens and not as refugees.

 The Great Synagogue of Algiers was consequently abandoned after 1994.

 Jewish migration from North Africa to France led to the rejuvenation of the French Jewish community, which is now the third largest in the world.